 - Serial monogamy.
 Marriage – but not necessarily for a lifetime – has become commonplace, with periodic divorces and, as such, trading up to a better spouse.
 Catholics have generally refused to recognize these remarriages as canon law, unless one had a ‘dispensation’, which was all too easy for influential people to get.
 Classical Protestants have generally condemned serial monogamy, but have recognized it as canon law when it was presented to them as a fait accompli.
 I have known people who moved to the Catholic Church because of that legal loophole.

 - Cohabitation.
 In the West, this has become a common practice of non-believers prior to marriage, though marriages preceded by cohabitation have generally been less enduring than those not so preceded.
-Disapproved of by both Classical Catholics and Classical Protestants, there is allegedly a fair amount of variance as to how strictly the Communion Table is fenced against those practicing cohabitation.
+While cohabitation is disapproved of by both Classical Catholics and Classical Protestants, there is allegedly a fair amount of variance as to how strictly the Communion Table is fenced against those practicing cohabitation.

 - The hookup and bar scene, one night stands, etc. This is disapproved of by Classical Christians, but remains quite difficult to enforce.
 In the first phase of the Sexual Revolution – the Hugh Hefner phase – many single men came to think of sex as an entitlement.
 The feminist backlash of more recent times has attempted at least to impose the ‘reality of informed consent’ by the female engaged in this practice.
 Some feminist rhetoric, indeed, in its reaction to the male gaze and the wolf whistle, seems almost to approach the comment of Jesus: “if you look on a woman with lust, you have committed adultery with her in your heart.”
 The problem is that all too often, especially on the university campus, the crime of rape becomes a matter of ‘guilty until proven innocent’.
 It’s been about two generations since To Kill A Mockingbird came out, and we have forgotten that in the old days black men lived in fear of rape accusations by white women.